lasiadhi/Predictive-Models-for-Acute-Kidney-Injury/README.md

 Receiver-operating characteristic curves and performance metrics for (1) preoperative model, (2) postoperative stacked model, and (3) postoperative full model in predicting AKI-7day outcome from the validation cohort:

 ![Alt text](https://github.com/prisma-p/IDEAs-Algorithm/blob/master/Images/image4.jpg?raw=true "Receiver-operating characteristic curves")

+The IDEAs algorithm and results are explained in details in the following manuscript

+* Adhikari L, Ozrazgat-Baslanti T, Thottakkara P, Ebadi A, Motaei A, Rashidi P, Li X, Bihorac A. Improved Predictive Models for Acute Kidney Injury with IDEAs: Intraoperative Data Embedded Analytics. arXiv preprint arXiv:1805.05452.
+2018 May 11.